amstee/amstee.github.io/content/post/flink-datalake/index.md

 - Scalability: Lakehouse architectures can scale easily to accommodate growing data volumes and diverse analytical needs.
 - Flexibility: They allow companies to use a variety of tools and technologies for data processing and analysis.

-Now if you feel a bit overwhelmed at this point, don’t worry, getting started is a lot easier than you might think ✅
+If you feel a bit overwhelmed at this point, don’t worry, getting started is a lot easier than you might think ✅

 ## Tech Stack

-Now introduce the stars of our show: **Flink, Iceberg & Nessie**
+Let's introduce the stars of our show: **Flink, Iceberg & Nessie**

 ###  Flink